omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 - don't hide dropdown when reclicking in search box. only hide on clicking out of all search boxes
 - added workout instance model
 - added workout instance completed dates model
+- added workout instance count to workout model
+        - also displayed on admin page

 Functionality to add:
 - make one dropdown close if you click on the other
         - likely have to make all dropdowns a different class for this to work.